BryanHogan/bryanhogan/src/content/blog/how-to-sync-obsidian.md

 *I wrote "free" in quotes when that option isn't really free, you pay with your data and the control of your files lie in someone else's hands.
 Free tier could be removed at any moment.*

 ### SyncThing
-[Syncthing](https://syncthing.net/) is a truly free and open-source tool to synchronize files between two or more devices.
+Syncthing is a truly free and open-source tool to synchronize files between two or more devices.
+Since December 2024 the official Syncthing is not the in PlayStore anymore, but there's an improved [Syncthing fork on f-droid](https://f-droid.org/en/packages/com.github.catfriend1.syncthingandroid/).[^3]

 It can connect two or more of your devices directly, they then send the files to each other.
 This means your files never enter someone else's system.